 Trip Highlights

-Visit local wineries during a tasting tour in the picturesque Douro Valley during an Exclusive Experience, stopping off for a lunch made with regional delights.
+Visit local wineries during a tasting tour in the picturesque Douro Valley during a Signature Experience, stopping for a lunch made with regional delights.

 Get an insight into Fado – an atmospheric amalgamation of music and poetry, during a soul-stirring and intimate live show in Coimbra.

-Stroll through the UNESCO World Heritage site, the Quinta da Regaleira estate in Sintra, famous for its hidden occult history hidden within the Initiation Well, sprawling gardens and gothic palace.
+Stroll through the UNESCO World Heritage-listed Quinta da Regaleira estate in Sintra, famous for its occult history hidden within the Initiation Well, sprawling gardens and gothic palace.

 Create a personalised memento of your trip and learn about the history of the vibrantly coloured tiles that adorn the facades of buildings all over Portugal with a tile-painting workshop.